 A road marathon might have a rolling course, so practicing your form and technique on a similarly challenging road during your mile repeats will better prepare you for the race than a workout on a flat track.

-Just make sure you have an accurate way to measure distance and a safe course mapped out for your workout.
+Just ensure you have an accurate way to measure distance and a safe course for your workout.

-You can even run mile repeats on a treadmill to boost your overall fitness and improve race performance.
-This being said, it’s usually advisable to increase the incline a little to better replicate the muscular demand of propelling your body outside when a belt isn’t pulling you along.
+You can even do this running workout on a treadmill to boost your overall fitness and improve race performance.
+This being said, it’s usually advisable to increase the incline a little (1-2%) to better replicate the muscular demand of propelling your body outside when a belt isn’t pulling you along.

 6 Tips for Running Mile Repeats